mdugot/attention-based-text-recognition/README.md

 ## Validation

 Use the command `python3 validation.py <path_to_the_dataset> <path_to_model_checkpoint>` to evaluate a trained model on the validation set of the MJSynth dataset.
-Use the option `--plot` to plot an animation of the attention mask at each step of the inference.
+The option `--plot` can be used to plot an animation of the attention mask at each step of the inference.
 The file `trained.chkpt` contains the state of a trained model that can directly be used for the validation.
 More info can be dislayed with `python3 validation.py -h`.